davidtavarez/davidtavarez.github.io/_posts/2018-10-21-writing_modules_for_silenttrinity.md

 print DecodeBase64File("DATA", "FILENAME", FilePath="DESTINATION")
 ```

 The "tricky" part resides here: `print DecodeBase64File("DATA", "FILENAME", FilePath="DESTINATION")`.
-We're calling `print` to read the results of `DecodeBase64File`, so that output is sent to the server:
+We're calling `print` to read the results of `DecodeBase64File`, so the output is sent to the server:

 ```
 ST (modules)(uploader) ≫ run all